charlie-vf/genshin-recipes-blog/README.md

 User Stories:
 - As a user, I can navigate to individual recipes so that I can see details such as ingredients, method and comments left by other users
     - users can click the username, recipe image or comments icon to navigate to the recipe's individual page
+- As a logged-in user, I can leave comments on recipes so that I can interact with the recipe's owner and leave feedback.
 - As a user, I can see when a comment was left so that I can see how popular the recipe currently is
     - comment date is displayed next to the username for a comment
 - As a logged-in user, I can edit/delete my comments so that I can control my interaction with the recipe